bitbrain/bitbrain.github.io/_posts/2016-02-18-plant-your-behavior-trees.md

 # Conclusion

-Implementing a behavior tree is mostly not necessary since there are a lot of libraries available (such as [libGDX-ai](https://github.com/libgdx/gdx-ai/wiki/Behavior-Trees)).
+Creating an own behavior tree implementation is mostly not necessary since there are a lot of libraries available (such as [libGDX-ai](https://github.com/libgdx/gdx-ai/wiki/Behavior-Trees)).
+Checkout a sample from my recent game **scope** [here](https://github.com/MyRealityCoding/scope/tree/master/core/src/nl/fontys/scope/core/logic/ai).